samjwill/nvim-unception/README.md

 Terminals will no longer enter a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
-Instead, the desired files will be opened by the "host" Neovim session, and leverage `:argedit` to update the host session's arguments.
+Instead, the desired files will be opened by the "host" Neovim session, and which leverages `:argedit` to update its own arguments.

 https://user-images.githubusercontent.com/25990267/170632310-8bbee2fa-672b-4385-9dea-7ed4501a0558.mp4

 # How does it work?

-The plugin tells Neovim to automatically start a server listening to a pipe on launch.
-Upon launching a new Neovim session within a terminal emulator, the arguments are forwarded to the aforementioned Neovim server session, and the server session replaces the buffer under the cursor (which should be the terminal buffer), with the first file specified.
+The plugin tells Neovim to automatically start a local server listening to a named pipe on launch.
+Upon launching a new Neovim session within a terminal emulator, the arguments are forwarded to the aforementioned Neovim server session, and the server session replaces the buffer under the cursor, which should be the terminal buffer, with the first file/directory argument specified.

 # Requirements